ericsfeed/react-native-navi/README.md

 ## What is React Native Navi?

-This repository demonstrates a common navigation pattern for a mobile app
+Demonstration of react-native-navigation - some basic mobile app navigation example.

 This example includes
 * authentication page first
-* tab navigatation
+* tab navigatation - @react-navigation/bottom-tabs
-* stack navigation
+* stack navigationp -  @react-navigation/stack
-* cross page navigation.
+* local authentication - expo-local-authentication
-* local authentication
+* pick an image from device library or camera

 Please note,  this version of the repo is **not suitable** for use as a template.